Tickets to the Summer Cinema

 Temptation: Confessions of a Marriage Counselor

-The film is about an ambitious marriage counselor, Judith, and an accountant who seem to have it all until a handsome and wealthy man steps foot in Judith’s path and portrays that the grass is greener on the other side.
-Instead of facing the issues in her own troubled marriage, Judith finds herself becoming disloyal to her husband and giving in to the other man’s sweet words and gestures, leaving her with nothing but lessons learned, that change her life.
+The film is about an ambitious marriage counselor, Judith, and an accountant who seem to have it all until a handsome and wealthy man steps foot in Judith’s path and portrays that the "grass is greener on the other side."
+Instead of facing the issues in her own troubled marriage, Judith finds herself becoming disloyal to her husband and giving in to the other man’s sweet words and gestures, leaving her with nothing but lessons learned, which change her life.

-“It had a message that was inspiring… they’re real life issues we face in relationships.
-It was realistic; made me reevaluate some things,” University of Nebraska at Omaha student Antwaun Rollerson says when explaining why this was his favorite film of the year.
+“It had a message that was inspiring … they’re real life issues we face in relationships.
+It was realistic; made me reevaluate some things,” University of Nebraska at Omaha student Antwaun Rollerson said when explaining why this was his favorite film of the year.

-Set out to be based on a true story, directed by James Wan, the film brings suspense and horror to the audience – so terrifying that some theaters issued a written warning to the viewers.
+Set to be based on a true story, the film, directed by James Wan, brings suspense and horror to the audience – so terrifying that some theaters issued a written warning to the viewers.

-After a family moves into a secluded farmhouse, professional paranormal investigators Ed and Lorraine Warren are called to help with a dark presence filling their home.
+After a family moves into a secluded farmhouse, professional paranormal investigators, Ed and Lorraine Warren, are called to help with a dark presence filling the family's home.
 The investigators later find themselves in their most terrifying case yet.

-It might sounds like a typical horror film, but the audience declares different.
-The film brings edge-of-the-seat action and well-crafted horrifying scenes that many claim they’ve never seen in any film before.
+It might sound like a typical horror film, but the audience declares different.
+The film brings edge-of-the-seat action and well-crafted horrifying scenes that many claim they’ve never seen in films before.

-Director Seth Gordon brings falling-out-of-your-seat laughs with his 2013 comedy film “Identity Thief.”
-Written by Craig Mazin, the film stars Melissa McCarthy, a well-recognized actress for her sarcastic humor and sassy remarks.
+Director Seth Gordon brings fall-out-of-your-seat laughs with his 2013 comedy film “Identity Theft.”
+Written by Craig Mazin, the film stars Melissa McCarthy – a well-recognized actress know for her sarcastic humor and sassy remarks.
 She was also memorable in the 2011 film “Bridesmaids.”

 Ryan Coogler, director and writer of “Fruitvale Station,” follows the story of a young man by the name of Oscar Grant who was fatally shot by Bay Area Rapid Transit (BART) police early New Year’s Day.
 The film is based on true events that occurred in Oakland, California.
 The motion picture was presented at the the 2013 Sundance Film Festival, where it achieved the Grand Jury Prize and the Audience Award for U.S. dramatic picture.

-After spending some time in jail, 22-year-old Oscar Grant realizes he needs to turn things around in his life.
-Early New Years Eve of 2008, Oscar attempts to get a head start on his New Year’s resolutions.
-Hoping to become a better son, partner, and father he comes to terms that it’s not going to be an easy obstacle to overcome.
-Later that night a twisted turn of events results in the awful death of Oscar Grant.
-Bringing anger and tears to Bay Area and people across the country.
+After spending some time in jail, 22-year-old Oscar comes to the realization he needs to turn his life around.
+Early New Year's Eve of 2008, Oscar attempts to get a head start on his New Year’s resolutions.
+Hoping to become a better son, partner and father he comes to terms that it’s not going to be an easy obstacle to overcome.
+Later that night a twisted turn of events results in the awful death of Oscar, which bring anger and tears to the Bay Area and people across the country.

-“I really liked Fruitvale Station, it’s a difficult story to watch especially because it’s true, but it really shed light on the black experience,” UNO student Shomari Huggins says, after narrowing down his favorite film of the year.
+“I really liked Fruitvale Station, it’s a difficult story to watch, especially because it’s true, but it really shed light on the black experience,” UNO student Shomari Huggins said.

 Director of comedy film “Bridesmaids,” Paul Feig, brings another movie that will have you falling out of your seat with laughter.